desihub/specsim/docs/config.rst

         dark_current: 2.0 electron/(hour pixel**2)
         gain: 1.0 electron/adu

-Units are optional but, when present, must be separated from the value with some white space.
+Units are required, except for dimensionless quantities, and must be separated from the value with some white space.
 Units are interpreted by the :mod:`astropy.units` module.
+Note that `pixel` is interpreted as a linear unit in this package, so that dark current is expressed in units of `pixel**2`.

+.. _config-tables:

 Tabulated Data
 ^^^^^^^^^^^^^^

-Tabulated data is read using :func:`astropy.table.Table.read` so is very flexible.
+Tabulated data is read using :meth:`astropy.table.Table.read` so is very flexible.
 A simple table node to specify a function of wavelength might look like::

     table: